snoozbuster/blender-file-reader/README.md

 This program was created to read the .blend files that Blender outputs.
 It outputs them into a nice HTML file for navigation.
-However, I'm pretty sure the program contains a few bugs (as of the initial commit).
-But if you want to have a look, go right ahead!
+I think I fixed all the bugs, so feel free to use it however you like.